 The four-engine 747 jumbo jet — the largest civilian airplane in the world — was launched in 1965.
 In April 1966, Pan Am became the launch customer for the type when it ordered 25 747-100 aircraft and played a pivotal role in designing the jet.

 On June 28, 2014, Boeing delivered the 1,500th 747 to come off the production line to Frankfurt, Germany-based Lufthansa.
-The 747 is the first wide-body airplane in history to reach the 1,500 milestone.
+The 747 is the first wide-body airplane in history to reach the milestone of 1,500.